vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/deriving-your-drivers/index.md

 So, how do you get from a vague fear to a concrete requirement?
 You start by mapping the critical business workflow to find the points of highest risk.
 For CityPulse, the entire business risk is concentrated in the ticket purchasing flow during a flash sale.

+{{< note type="log" title="Architect's Log" >}}
-> **Architect's Log:** *This is a crucial realization.
+This is a crucial realization.
 Most systems don't need to scale everywhere.
 They need to scale where the business-critical load is concentrated.
 Identifying this specific, narrow point of pressure is half the battle.
-We're not solving a generic 'scalability' problem; we're solving a very specific 'transactional throughput' problem.*
+We're not solving a generic 'scalability' problem; we're solving a very specific 'transactional throughput' problem.
+{{< /note >}}

 So how do you turn a vague goal like "scalability" into a concrete engineering target?
 You need a tool to structure your thinking.
 The best tool for this is the **Quality Attribute Scenario (QAS)**.